-You don’t need to be the proud possessor of a goblet to pull off this effective lower-body move, but it does require a kettlebell (or a dumbbell).
+You don’t need to be the proud possessor of a goblet to pull off this effective leg exercise (sorry, LARPers), but it does require a kettlebell or dumbbell.

-The move, invented by American strength and conditioning coach Dan John to help people master the correct movement pattern of the barbell back squat, is so called because you hold a kettlebell by the handle with both hands at chin height, much like the way you would hold a large goblet just before taking a big gulp.
+The move was invented by American strength and conditioning coach Dan John to help people master the correct movement pattern of the barbell back squat and gets its name from the way you cup the weight in two hands.

 How To Do A Goblet Squat